Officer who led flawed investigation into Ojibway man's 2015 death in Thunder Bay, Ont., demoted for 18 months | CBC News

 Lead investigator in DeBungee death case in Thunder Bay, Ont., demoted for 18 months

-Harrison found guilty of discreditable conduct, neglect of duty under Police Services Act
+Harrison found guilty of discreditable conduct, neglect of duty under Ontario's Police Services Act

 The Thunder Bay, Ont., police officer who led the flawed investigation into Ojibway man Stacey DeBungee's death in 2015 will be demoted one rank for 18 months and must take mandatory Indigenous cultural competency training.

 On Friday, Greg Walton, the officer who presided over the misconduct hearing, ruled Staff Sgt.
-Shawn Harrison of the Thunder Bay Police Service (TBPS) would be demoted from staff sergeant to sergeant for 18 months, and must enrol in the training.
-If at the end of that time his disciplinary record remains clear, he will be returned to the rank of staff sergeant.
+Shawn Harrison of the Thunder Bay Police Service (TBPS) would be demoted from staff sergeant to sergeant for 18 months, and will have to attend cultural competency training within three months.
+If at the end of that time his disciplinary record remains clear, he would be returned to the rank of staff sergeant.

+"Unprofessionalism, negligence and bias failed Stacey DeBungee," Walton read from his decision, which he delivered virtually.

-Harrison was found guilty last summer of one count of neglect of duty and one count of discreditable conduct under Ontario's Police Services Act relating to the death investigation.
+Last summer, Harrison was found guilty of one count of neglect of duty and one count of discreditable conduct under Ontario's Police Services Act relating to the death investigation.
+A second officer, Sgt.
+Shawn Whipple, faced the same charges, but was found not guilty.

+Harrison was a detective at the time of the investigation, but had since been promoted to staff sergeant.
+At the start of the hearing, he pleaded guilty to the neglect of duty charge.

 DeBungee, 41, from Rainy River First Nation in northwestern Ontario, died in October 2015.
 His body was found in the McIntyre River in Thunder Bay on Oct.
-19 that year.
+19.

 Within three hours of the discovery of DeBungee's body, police had issued a news release that said the initial investigation did not indicate the case was a suspicious death, even though the body had yet to be positively identified and an autopsy had not yet been conducted.